hlucco/open-llm-repl/README.md

 # Open Llama REPL

-Small repo containing a REPL for playing with the Open Llama weights using torch and 🤗 transformers.
+Small repo containing a REPL for playing with the open source LLMs using torch and 🤗 transformers.

 ## Installation